-48 Reviews
+49 Reviews

-- (1) This section applies where the Minister - (a) makes a deduction from earnings order, - (b) varies a deduction from earnings order, or - (c) decides not to vary a deduction from earnings order in response to an application under section 45. - (2) A liable person may apply to the Minister for a review of the decision to make, to vary or not to vary the order. - (3) An application under subsection (2) must be made within the period of 28 days beginning with the day after the day on which the liable person was- - (a) given a copy of the order or the order as varied, or - (b) notified of the decision not to vary the order. - (4) An application for a review under subsection (1) may not be brought on, or include, any ground relating to the existence or amount of a payable amount (unless the amount is said to be incorrectly stated in the order). - (5) Where an application is made under this section, the Minister must review the decision in question. - (6) On a review, the Minister may - (a) uphold the decision, - (b) vary the order, or - (c) revoke the order.
+- (1) This section applies where the Minister - (a) makes a deduction from earnings order, - (b) varies a deduction from earnings order, or - (c) decides not to vary a deduction from earnings order in response to 5 an application under section 46. - (2) A liable person may apply to the Minister for a review of the decision to make, to vary or not to vary the order. - (3) An application under subsection (2) must be made within the period of 28 days beginning with the day after the day on which the liable person was - (a) given a copy of the order or the order as varied, or - (b) notified of the decision not to vary the order. - (4) An application for a review under subsection (1) may not be brought on, or include, any ground relating to the existence or amount of a payable amount (unless the amount is said to be incorrectly stated in the order). - (5) Where an application is made under this section, the Minister must review the decision in question. - (6) On a review, the Minister may - (a) uphold the decision, - (b) vary the order, or - (c) revoke the order.

-- (7) After a review has been carried out, the Minister must - (a) notify the liable person of the outcome of the review, and - (b) if the outcome was to vary the order, give- - (i) the varied order to the liable person's employer, and - (ii) a copy of the varied order to the liable person.
+(7) After a review has been carried out, the Minister must-

+- (a) notify the liable person of the outcome of the review, and - (b) if the outcome was to vary the order, give - (i) the varied order to the liable person's employer, and 25 - (ii) a copy of the varied order to the liable person.

-49 Appeals
+50 Appeals

-- (1) A liable person may appeal to the First-tier Tribunal against - (a) the making of a deduction from earnings order, - (b) the variation of a deduction from earnings order, or - (c) a refusal to vary a deduction from earnings order after an application under section 45. - (2) The liable person may not appeal under subsection (1) unless they have- - (a) applied for a review of the decision to make, to vary or not to vary the order under section 48, and - (b) been notified of the outcome of the review. - (3) Subsection (2) does not apply where a deduction from earnings order is varied on a review under section 48. - (4) An appeal must be brought within the period of 28 days beginning with the day after the day on which the liable person was notified of the outcome of the review. - (5) An appeal under subsection (1) may not be brought on, or include, any ground relating to the existence or amount of a payable amount (unless the amount is said to be incorrectly stated in the order). - (6) On an appeal under this section, the First-tier Tribunal may suspend the requirement on an employer to comply with a deduction from earnings order for some or all of the time until the appeal is finally determined. - (7) On an appeal under subsection (1), the First-tier Tribunal may - (a) amend the deduction from earnings order, - (b) revoke the deduction from earnings order, or - (c) dismiss the appeal.
+- (1) A liable person may appeal to the First-tier Tribunal against - (a) the making of a deduction from earnings order, - (b) the variation of a deduction from earnings order, or 30 - (c) a refusal to vary a deduction from earnings order after an application under section 46. - (2) The liable person may not appeal under subsection (1) unless they have - - (a) applied for a review of the decision to make, to vary or not to vary the order under section 49, and - (b) been notified of the outcome of the review. - (3) Subsection (2) does not apply where a deduction from earnings order is varied on a review under section 49.

+- (4) An appeal may not be brought after the end of - - (a) the period of 28 days beginning with the day after the day on which the liable person was notified of the outcome of the review, or - (b) such longer period (if any) as the Tribunal considers reasonable in all the circumstances. - (5) An appeal under subsection (1) may not be brought on, or include, any ground relating to the existence or amount of a payable amount (unless the amount is said to be incorrectly stated in the order). - (6) On an appeal under this section, the First-tier Tribunal may suspend the requirement on an employer to comply with a deduction from earnings order for some or all of the time until the appeal is finally determined. - (7) On an appeal under subsection (1), the First-tier Tribunal may - (a) amend the deduction from earnings order, - (b) revoke the deduction from earnings order, or - (c) dismiss the appeal.